 Olympia Farmers Market

 This epic market hosts over 100 vendors selling produce, crafts, and artisanal foods from around the region, as well as restaurants and live musicians.
-Hours vary by season, so be sure to check the website before you head out.
+Hours vary by season.

 Capital Mall